8 min read

 Hop into your Meraki dashboard:

-3. Organization > Inventory, then "claim"
+5. Organization > Inventory, then "claim"

-4. Add the switch to a network.
+6. Add the switch to a network.

 After the device has been added to a network, conversion to Meraki cloud operating mode will begin.
-This initiates a factory reset on the switch and restricts console to read-only.
+This initiates a factory reset on the switch and restricts console access to read-only.
 The switch may take up to 15 minutes to reset.
 DO NOT power cycle the switch(es).

 • The conversion process will erase all configuration and files stored locally, or on any attached USB devices.
 Be sure to back up all necessary data from the local or connected storage, prior to initiating the conversion.
 It is recommended that USB storage devices be disconnected, as they will not be accessible in Meraki cloud operating mode.